 It might take a little bit practice, but just watch to make sure you’re not dripping your paint and you’re set.
-Usually, two coats of Fusion paint is all I need for a solid paint job (3 coats of I’m painting white on a dark piece).
+Usually, two coats of paint is all I need for a solid paint job (sometimes 3 coats of I’m painting white on a very dark piece).

 Scuff up the paint with your sandpaper, focusing on corners, edges, and details where a piece would naturally chip and wear with age.

 If you want a heavily distressed finish, you can use a wire bristle brush to scuff it up even further for a chippy kind of look.

 Aging with Wax After Painting Furniture